-NOTE: This Resume is now over a decade out of date.
-It’s here mainly to fill in historical details.
+NOTE: This Resume is now two decades out of date.
+It’s more of historical document than anything else.
 I expect never to need an updated resume again. 🙂 My career page is likely somewhat more up-to-date.

 Leo A. Notenboom